cockroachdb/docs/v22.1/set-storage-parameter.md

 ---
 title: SET (storage parameter)
-summary: SET (storage parameter) applies a storage parameter to a table or an index after table/index creation.
+summary: SET (storage parameter) applies a storage parameter to a table or an index after table or index creation.
 toc: true
 docs_area: reference.sql
 ---